 Plan Your Visit

-- Planetarium shows are included in admission but seating is limited so tickets are required.
+- Planetarium shows are included in general admission but advance tickets are required due to limited seating.

 Current Planetarium Shows

 Written with our youngest guests in mind this show is an opportunity for children of all ages to be introduced to the wonders of astronomy.
 Guests interact with the sky in the planetarium through dance, song and storytelling.
 (15 minutes)